mit-pdos/sigmaos/cpython3.11/Doc/howto/enum.rst

 .. note:: Case of Enum Members

-    Because Enums are used to represent constants, and to help avoid issues with name clashes between mixin-class methods/attributes and enum names, we strongly recommend using UPPER_CASE names for members, and will be using that style in our examples.
+    Because Enums are used to represent constants we recommend using UPPER_CASE names for members, and will be using that style in our examples.

 Depending on the nature of the enum a member's value may or may not be important, but either way that value can be used to get the corresponding